-Reduction in confirmed fraudulent transactions by 20% annually, decrease in false positive rate by 15%, and achievement of ROI within 180 days.
+Reduction in fraudulent transaction volume by X% and decrease in false positive rate by Y% within 12 months of full deployment.

 Verified 2026 Strategic Targets